Location

 Flight is moving unexpectedly fast and it's probably getting close to the time where we might define how we're going to work together.
 The standard options on the table today are fully-remote, hybrid (come into the office a few days a week), and in-person.
 Flight isn't any of these.
 We're remote(ish).

 When I was growing up I had to move, a lot.
-First it was to a new home when my parents separated, then it was to a new city when my mom got remarried, then it was to a new city for a new job, then to new schools, etc. etc. Constant uprooting scarred me.
+First it was to a new home when my parents separated (they were fully divorced before I was 2), then it was to a new city when my mom got remarried, then it was to a new city for a new job, then to new schools, etc. etc. Constant uprooting scarred me.

 Building Flight will be extremely challenging, and frankly we'll need as much in-person time as we can get, because we're tackling a very hard problem and nothing accelerates iteration like late nights in the office, where we have all functional teams working shoulder-to-shoulder to solve.

 BUT will I ask that person to uproot his family and move to headquarters (wherever that ends up being) to come work for Flight?
-Hell no. Not in a million years.
-I know what that's like all too well.
+Hell no. not in a million years.
+I know what that's like.

 So, Flight is remote-ish.
 I'll pick an HQ and we'll spend one week or more together each month (definitely more at first), working together in a shared location for very, very long hours.
 This will give us the face time we need to build strong relationships and trust, and the opportunity to tackle our hardest problems, together.